near/wallet-selector/packages/bitget-wallet/README.md

 import { setupWalletSelector } from "@near-wallet-selector/core";
 import { setupBitgetWallet } from "@near-wallet-selector/bitget-wallet";

-// Sender for Wallet Selector can be setup without any params or it can take one optional param. const bitgetWallet = setupBitgetWallet());
+// Bitget Wallet for Wallet Selector can be setup without any params or it can take one optional param. const bitgetWallet = setupBitgetWallet());

 const selector = await setupWalletSelector({